-At Moss Mountain Farm October brings autumn leaves, brilliant blue skies and the colorful blooms of aster, salvia and goldenrod.
-In the vegetable garden pumpkins are ready for harvest.
+At my home at Moss Mountain Farm in Arkansas, October brings autumn leaves, brilliant blue skies and the colorful blooms of aster, salvia, and goldenrod.
+In the vegetable garden, pumpkins are ready for harvest.
 I’m a big fan of pumpkins for decorating and for cooking so I make sure to have plenty around.
-It’s amazing all the ways you can prepare pumpkin beyond the traditional pumpkin pie.
-There’s pumpkin soup and pumpkin martinis, and recently I had the pleasure of preparing this pumpkin crème brûlée at a Viking Cooking School demonstration in Greenwood, MS.
+It’s amazing all the ways you can prepare pumpkin beyond the traditional pumpkin pie, and pumpkin crème brûlée is one of my favorites.

 - 2 cups heavy cream